themosis/documentation/configuration.md

 Introduction
 ------------

-Before digging into the WordPress configuration, please note that all of the configuration files for the Themosis framework are stored in the `config` directory located at project root.
+Before digging into the WordPress configuration, please note that all the configuration files for the Themosis framework are stored in the `config` directory located at project root.

 The folder is containing a list of files, each dedicated to some features or packages of your application (application, cache, database, WordPress, ...).
 Each file is documented so feel free to read the files and get to know the options available to you.

 The root `config` directory is storing global or shared options for your application.
 But both theme and custom plugins you develop also store dedicated configuration files into a `config` directory.

-Let's first explore the environment configuration in order to setup our application and then proceed to the WordPress installation.
+Let's first explore the environment configuration in order to set up our application and then proceed to the WordPress installation.

 Environment Configuration
 -------------------------

 The Themosis framework has always provided a way to define environment variables.
-Since release 2.0, the framework has changed its environment management and simplified it by defining a single `.env` file at project root.
+Environment management is defined in a single `.env` file at project root.

 If you install the Themosis framework with Composer, the repository holds a default `.env.sample` file which is automatically renamed to `.env` upon installation for you.